-There are different types of fringes available in shops ready to be attached but there is no fun in buying it when you can make it yourself.
-There is not one way to make these cute trims but nine.
-All of them easy and doable by even sewing beginners
+There are different types of fringes available in shops ready to be attached, but buying them is no fun when you can make them yourself.
+There is no one way to make these cute trims but nine.
+All of them are easy and doable, even for sewing beginners.

 Loop fringes are looped at the base of the fringe.
 This fringe is made by making small loops and tacking them in place with small anchoring stitches.

-Bring up the needle 1/2 inch up from the edge (at 1).
+Bring the needle 1/2 inch up from the edge (at 1).
 Make a small loop of about 1/2 inch to 1″and then take back the needle through the same hole leaving the loop (at 2)

 Use your needle to separate the floss so that the fringe looks full and fluffy.

-Bullion fringes are made of cord rather than with yarns.
-You can make quick bullion fringes with cord by this method.
+Bullion fringes are made of cord rather than yarn.
+You can make quick bullion fringes with a cord by this method.

 This fringe is made from the weave of the fabric itself.

 Cut a strip of leather of a fabric ( unraveling type) of about 4 inches or longer.
 Mark straight lines 1/4 inch apart with a scale.
 Make straight cuts till about 1/2 inch to the other edge with very sharp scissors.
-You can use rotary cutter / exacto knife as well keeping it on a hard surface or self healing mat.
+You can use a rotary cutter / Exacto knife as well, keeping it on a hard surface or self-healing mat.